Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 #### 3.1.2a.
 Gomoku algorithm

 In the project, an [omok open source](https://github.com/DahamChoi/omok/) is used.
-[AI model](https://github.com/DahamChoi/omok/tree/master/model)
+[AI model](https://github.com/DahamChoi/omok/tree/master/model) is downloaded from the same open source.

 ####  3.1.2b.
 Checker algorithm